isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 </p><p>Go to the <a href="#section-1">top</a></p>

 <h3 id="section-7">Art</h3><p>Art inspires self-confidence in students, helping them develop critical, imaginative and creative thinking and process skills for both life and work.
-The study of Art helps provide a foundation for understanding and evaluating aesthetic intention and artistic skills.&nbsp;<br><br>Students will be able to exercise their cognitive reasoning and their intuition.
-Students’ cognitive skills, such as language fluency, are enhanced when they talk and write about the works of art they have encountered or created.&nbsp;<br><br>The production of Art requires a rigorous process of information analysis.
-In interpreting Art, students need to synthesise perception, information about the artwork and their own experiences.&nbsp;<br><br>In addition, students will be exposed to a diverse range of local, regional and global art and cultures through engaging with artworks, art making and arts professions.
+The study of Art helps provide a foundation for understanding and evaluating aesthetic intention and artistic skills.

+Students will be able to exercise their cognitive reasoning and their intuition.
+Students’ cognitive skills, such as language fluency, are enhanced when they talk and write about the works of art they have encountered or created.

+The production of Art requires a rigorous process of information analysis.
+In interpreting Art, students need to synthesise perception, information about the artwork and their own experiences.

+In addition, students will be exposed to a diverse range of local, regional and global art and cultures through engaging with artworks, art making and arts professions.
 This will develop in students a lifelong appreciation and enjoyment of art.

-<b>Assessment Criteria for Art</b>
+**Assessment Criteria for Art**

+(To be upload soon)

 \*The coursework assessment allows for: